My aim is to apply effective teaching techniques such as active learning to support students to learn effectively.

 Durodola J.F, Ramachandra S, Gerguri S and Fellows N A ‘Artificial Neural Network for Random Loading Fatigue Analysis Including the Effect of Mean Stress’ International Journal of Fatigue( Accepted)

-engineering lessons closeby?
+mechanical engineering lessons closeby?
 Here's a selection of tutor listings that you can check out.

 Learning isn't a problem, technology lessons for all!